-According to van Hiele and van Hiele’s (1958) theory about the development of geometric thinking, at the informal deduction level (third level), the learner understands the importance of precise definitions and how a particular attribute derives from another.
-Tall and Vinner (1981) regarded definitions as the words used to specify a particular concept.
-Later, in Vinner's (1991) paper on the role of definitions, five assumptions were made: concepts are acquired by their definition, students use definitions to solve problems and to prove theorems, definitions must be minimal, definitions must be elegant and definitions are arbitrary.
-Zaslavsky and Shir (2005) distinguished between the roles and features of mathematical definitions; they classified the features of mathematical definitions as imperative features and optional features.
-They listed the imperative characteristics that must exist in mathematical definitions: There is no inherent contradiction between the concept attributes; there is no ambiguity; there are no changes under one or another representation of the concept; definitions are formulated in a hierarchical (based on previous concepts) and noncircular manner.
-They mentioned that the most notable example of a controversial optional feature is the requirement that a mathematical definition be minimal.
-A definition is considered to be minimal if it is economical, with no superfluous, unnecessary conditions or information.
-In addition to the imperative criteria, Van Dormolen and Zaslavsky (2003) demanded further criteria for logical necessity, specifically: a criterion of existence, that there exists an instance of such concept; a criterion of equivalence, that when one gives more than one formulation for the same concept definition, he or she must prove that all of those formulations are equivalent; and a criterion of axiomatization, which implies that a definition fits into and is part of a deductive system.
-They also noted two optional criteria for definition: a criterion of degeneration and a criterion of elegance, which states that in a case of two equivalent definitions, the one that looks nicer, needs fewer words or symbols, or uses more general basic concepts should be preferred.
+According to van Hiele and van Hiele’s (1958) theory about the development of geometric thinking, at the informal deduction level (third level), the learner understands the importance of precise definitions and of how one particular attribute derives from another.
+Tall and Vinner (1981) regarded definitions as the words used to specify particular concepts.
+Later, in Vinner's (1991) paper on the role of definitions, five assumptions were made: concepts are acquired by their definitions; students use definitions to solve problems and to prove theorems; definitions must be minimal; definitions must be elegant; and definitions are arbitrary.
+Zaslavsky and Shir (2005) distinguished between the roles and features of mathematical definitions, classifying the features of mathematical definitions as imperative features and optional features.
+The imperative characteristics they contended must exist in mathematical definitions were: the absence of any inherent contradiction between the concept attributes; the absence of ambiguity; the absence of any changes under one or another representation of the concept; and the formulation of definitions in a hierarchical (based on previous concepts) and noncircular manner.
+They noted that the most notable example of a controversial optional feature is the requirement that a mathematical definition be minimal.
+A definition is considered to be minimal if it is economical, with no superfluous or unnecessary conditions or information.
+In addition to the imperative criteria, Van Dormolen and Zaslavsky (2003) demanded further criteria for logical necessity: a criterion of existence; the existence of an instance of such concept; a criterion of equivalence, so that when giving more than one formulation for the same concept definition, it must be proven that all of those formulations are equivalent; and a criterion of axiomatization, which implies that a definition fits into and is part of a deductive system.
+They also presented two optional criteria for definition: a criterion of degeneration and a criterion of elegance, the latter holding that in a case of two equivalent definitions, the one that looks better, needs fewer words or symbols, or uses more general basic concepts should be preferred.

 De Villiers (2004) distinguished between two different kinds of defining: descriptive defining and constructive defining.
 In descriptive defining, the image of the concept is developed before a definition is formulated for it, based on an appropriate subset of the total properties from which all of its properties can be deduced.
-That subset serves as a definition and the remaining properties logically derived from it are theorems.
-In constructive defining, a known definition of a concept is changed through exclusion, generalization, specialization, replacement or addition, to construct a new definition of the concept.
-In this case, the definition of the new concept precedes the further exploration of the concept and the development of the image of the concept.
+That subset serves as a definition, and the remaining properties logically derived from it are theorems.
+In constructive defining, a known definition of a concept is changed through exclusion, generalization, specialization, replacement or addition in order to construct a new definition of the concept.
+Thus, the definition of the new concept precedes the further exploration of the concept and the development of the image of the concept.

 One of the characteristics of the definitions that mathematicians and mathematical educators use is that a certain definition of a concept is equivalent to other definitions of the same concept (Harel et al. 2006; Usiskin et al. 2008).
 These definitions are arbitrary because they are man-made (Vinner 1991).
-A particular concept is defined by selecting one statement of a set of logically equivalent statements; this means that each of the statements in that set could be used as a legitimate definition for the particular concept.
+A particular concept is defined by selecting one statement of a set of logically equivalent statements.
+Consequently, each of the statements in that set could be used as a legitimate definition for the particular concept.

-Many studies have shown that students can have trouble understanding the structure of definitions and their meanings (de Villiers et al. 2009; Foster 2014; Fujita and Jones 2007; Hershkowitz 1987; Marchis 2012; Pickreign 2007).
+Many studies have shown that students can have difficulties understanding the structure of definitions and their meanings (de Villiers et al. 2009; Foster 2014; Fujita and Jones 2007; Hershkowitz 1987; Marchis 2012; Pickreign 2007).